Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 41:03
 And it's done out of an energy that comes when we see that we are enriching life.
 And it's meeting our need to enrich life so that we never feel as though we are sacrificing ourself for the other people.

-When I do empathy training for women, many of the women that I work with find it very hard to hear their partner's needs without losing their own needs.
-It says no, other people's needs are more important to them.
+When I do empathy training for women, many of the women that I work with find it very hard to hear their partner's needs without losing their own needs, other people's needs are more important to them.

 I often recommend to such women an article written by the columnist Ellen Goodman.
 When [she warned women be careful about learning how to empathize better with other people's needs](http://archive.boston.com/bostonglobe/editorial_opinion/oped/articles/2009/05/22/whats_so_bad_about_empathy/).
 Gotta be sure as women, she says, that we don't empathize at the cost of losing connection with ourselves.
 She warns that given our cultural training as women, it's very easy to lose ourselves in other people's needs.